How to easily set up a WordPress staging site (step-by-step)

 FTP-download

-If you are using an FTP tool, remember to use the FTP account credentials of your live WordPress site and not that of your subdomain.
+If you are using an FTP tool, remember to use the FTP account credentials of your live WordPress site and not those of your subdomain.

 • Next, use the FTP tool to upload all your downloaded website files and folders to the staging site.